justinkelly/primo-misspell/ReadMe.md

 The yotube=>youtube comes from the wikipedia list, this is an example of a useful misspelling that ExLibris are unlikely to include

+### Translations

+Currently we have misspelling files for English and Danish.
+If you can contributte to existing files or new language files it would be gretaly appreciated

 ### Adding new misspellings

 You can add new misspellings into the custom_misspell.txt file in the Primo format - such as